openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

 Changes listed for July 7, 2017 and before are included in the Ginkgo release of Open edX.
 Changes after that point will be in future Open edX releases.

-For information about upgrading an existing Open edX installation from the Ficus relesae to the Ginkgo release, see :ref:`opencoursestaff:upgrade_ficus`.

 .. contents::
  :depth: 1
  :local: